|

 {

-// Wait for the RunTask task runner thread before shutting down so that we can cleanly dispose all WaitHandles.
+// Wait for all task threads before shutting down so that we can cleanly dispose all WaitHandles.

 using StreamWriter debugWriter = _debugCommunications